-Skilled Representation for Special Needs Students throughout Tennessee
+Skilled Representation for Special Needs Students Throughout Tennessee

 Helping parents help children who are enrolled in school in Nashville

 People learn in their own different ways and according to their own strengths.
-When a child struggles with a more traditional way of learning, the state of Tennessee requires that certain measures be taken to ensure that the child gets the help and resources he or she needs in order to succeed in school.
+When a child struggles with a more traditional way of learning, the state of Tennessee requires that certain measures be taken to ensure that the child gets the help and resources he or she needs to succeed in school.
 When those resources are denied, you do have options that can help you protect your child.

 A brief overview of special education law

 There is no one definition of “special needs” in Tennessee; in fact, the state recognizes at least 16 different areas of “special needs,” and each of them has its own guidelines for eligibility and evaluation.
-Because of this, parents must be advocates for their children, and teacher must be advocates for their students, when extra resources are needed.
-Every child in Tennessee has the right to an education, and it is up to use to ensure that your child gets what he or she is entitled to have.
+Because of this, parents must be advocates for their children, and teachers must be advocates for their students, when extra resources are needed.
+Every child in Tennessee has the right to an education, and it is up to us to ensure that your child gets what he or she is entitled to have.

 Under the Individuals with Disabilities Education Act of 2004, students with special needs must be identified by a “team of qualified professionals” (which almost always includes the teacher) and the parent of the child, and then must be tested to determine what resources should be allocated to furthering the child’s education.
-This is often the most difficult step in the process – for parents, teachers and students – because of the varying degrees of “special needs” covered under Tennessee’s laws.
+This is often the most difficult step in the process – for parents, teachers, and students – because of the varying degrees of “special needs” covered under Tennessee’s laws.
 Furthermore, it can sometimes be difficult for parents to accept that their children may need additional help and may be wary of the “label” their child might incur.
-On the other hand, some teachers and administrators may misread or misattribute a child’s struggle to outside forces, i.e. the child acts out because he lacks discipline, and not because of a learning disability.
+On the other hand, some teachers and administrators may misread or misattribute a child’s struggle to outside forces, i.e., the child acts out because he/she lacks discipline, and not because of a learning disability.

 Once your child has been identified as special needs, however, Tennessee and federal law mandate that an Individualized Education Program (IEP) be put in place for your child.
-The IEP outlines what your child’s particular needs are and how they must be addressed in order for your child to learn.
-If the IEP is not followed by the teacher, or if the school cannot or will not supply the resources a teacher needs in order to help that student, then steps can be taken legally.
+The IEP outlines what your child’s particular needs are and how they must be addressed for your child to learn.
+If the IEP is not followed by the teacher, or if the school cannot or will not supply the resources a teacher needs to help that student, then steps can be taken legally.